-The Raspberry Pi Zero is the latest single board computer to be released by the Raspberry Pi Foundation.
-It is the entry level model Raspberry Pi perfect for hobbyists, makers and industrial engineers looking to create solutions where small size and low power consumption are important.
+The Raspberry Pi Zero is a single board computer released by the Raspberry Pi Foundation.
+It is the entry-level model Raspberry Pi perfect for hobbyists, makers and industrial engineers looking to create solutions where small size and low power consumption are important.
 This is especially relevant for applications in the wearables space as well as up and coming applications like IoT (internet of things) devices, embedded hardware that does not require the quad-core power of the Raspberry Pi 2B and a multitude of other applications.

 Inputs and Outputs